Planche Lean Tutorial – The Best Planche Progression Exercise

 Proper Warmup

 The most important first step towards any exercise is to maintain a good warmup procedure.
-Preparing your ligaments and joints as well was activating your muscles is absolutely essential to see fast and good results towards the Planche.
+Preparing your ligaments and joints as well as activating your muscles is essential to see fast and good results towards the Planche.
 You omit this first step at your own peril, with joint injury and unwanted atrophy being the result.
 You can follow our Calisthenics Warm Up to set yourself up for success.

 Take Your Time